-You can close an agent monitor by clicking the box in the upper left corner, or by pressing the Esc key.
-If you hold down shift while you click the box all open agent monitors will close or you can close all the agent monitors using the "Close All Monitors" option in the Tools Menu.
+You can close an agent monitor by clicking the window's close button, or by pressing the Esc key.
+You can close all the agent monitors by using the "Close All Monitors" option in the Tools Menu or close just those for dead agents by choosing "Close Monitors for Dead Agents."